 - provides questions that may take additional time to “research”

-- This video looks specifically at the DRT process.
+- This video (courtesy of UC SantaBarbara) looks specifically at the DRT process.

 This .pdf takes you through the DRT step-by-step